Who Is This For?

 Power and Thermals

 The 575W TDP is not a typo.
+I measured it.
 You need a quality 1000W PSU (ATX 3.1 recommended) and a case with strong front-to-back airflow.
-The Founders Edition runs at 78°C under sustained load with a moderate fan curve.
+My Founders Edition ran at 78 degrees under sustained load with a moderate fan curve.
+If your case has weak airflow, plan to upgrade that too.

 The Bottom Line

 This is the GPU you buy when budget is not the primary constraint.
 For AI practitioners running local models, the jump from 24 GB to 32 GB VRAM alone justifies the upgrade.
-For gamers, the RTX 5080 offers 80% of the performance at half the price.
-But if you want the best, this is it.
+I loaded models that wouldn’t fit on anything else.
+For gamers, the RTX 5080 offers 80% of the performance at half the price, and I’d point most people there.
+But if you want the fastest single consumer GPU available, I tested it, and this is it.